 - Don’t email the card number and pin even after the buyer pays for it, make them wait to receive the actual card

-Another option is to sell gift cards locally if you need cash today or can potentially avoid the selling fees of other online marketplaces.
+Another option is to sell locally.
+This is a clever option if you need cash today or want to avoid the selling fees of online marketplaces.

 My wife and I bought a gift card to a local hardware store at a discount using Craigslist.
 I met the seller at the store and paid him for the card after the cashier verified the balance.